joshuacline/RedFlags/README.md

 - For anyone who's wondering, and I'm sure there's quite a few, the ***only*** legal trouble I've been in within nearly the past two decades is a ticket for expired plates.
 That's it.

 # Getting to the heart of the matter

+***Remember this, only complete losers who weren't able to achieve satisfaction in life thrive on destroying others' lives.
+That's a fact.***

 - What's your point?
 And what do your competitors and/or their affiliated websites have to do with any of this?

 ***Absolutely, positively, everything and a bag of chips.
 Welcome to the post-apocalyptic world of software engineering.
 Think twice before opening the door***